-If you have not backed up your data, a hard drive failure can be a scary and a frustrating experience.
-In this article, we will cover possible ways on how you can potentially fix a hard drive corruption.
+If you have not backed up your data, a hard drive failure can be a scary and frustrating experience.
+In this article, we will cover possible ways how you can potentially fix a hard drive corruption.
 A corrupted hard drive will cause reliability, precision, speed and overall degraded performance to the user.
-By performing regular system maintenance you can prevent these kinds of symptoms and serious issues fro occurring and ultimately avoid the disaster of losing critical data from a Hard drive failure.
+By performing regular system maintenance you can prevent these kinds of symptoms and serious issues from occurring and ultimately avoid the disaster of losing critical data from a Hard drive failure.
 Just like your automobile, if you keep up with servicing of your computer and deal with errors and issues there will be a decreased likelihood of hard drive or hardware failure resulting in loss of important or sensitive information.

 Although slow system performance or sluggish computer operations are the primary signs for you hard drive becoming corrupt, you may also face some different symptoms such as frequent computer stalling, blank or blue screens, random reboots and a shortage of memory space in your hard drive, all of which are issues that require immediate attention.